National Wrestling Alliance: 2017–2019: Acquisition and relaunch

-2020–present: COVID-19, restructuring and departures
+2020–2023: COVID-19, restructuring, and departures

-In January 2020, Marty Scurll, and other Ring of Honor talent, began to appear at NWA events once again as part of an inter-promotional angle.
-In addition to re-signing with ROH, Scurll would join the company's booking team, enabling him to appear for both the NWA and ROH.
-However, in the fallout of the Speaking Out Movement, Scurll was accused of taking advantage of a 16-year-old girl who was inebriated.
-After an investigation, Scurll would be removed from his position as booker, and by the following January in 2021, would be no longer under contract.
+In January 2020, Marty Scurll, and other Ring of Honor characters, began to appear at NWA events once again as part of an inter-promotional angle.
+In addition to re-signing with ROH, Scurll joined the company's booking team, enabling him to appear for both the NWA and ROH.
+However, in the fallout of the Speaking Out Movement, Scurll was accused of having intercourse with a 16-year-old female who was inebriated.
+After an investigation, Scurll was removed from his position as booker, and by the following January in 2021, was no longer under contract.

 Nick Aldis was scheduled to face PCO at Supercard of Honor XIV on April 4, 2020, before the event was cancelled due to the COVID-19 pandemic.
 On June 18, 2020, Dave Lagana resigned as Vice President of the NWA after allegations of sexual assault were made public.
-The promotion would go into hiatus as a result of this and the pandemic.
-During this time, several wrestlers would also leave the NWA, including former Tag team Champions James Storm and Eli Drake, Marti Belle, former women's champion Allysin Kay, former Tag Team Champion Royce Isaacs, and former Television Champion Zicky Dice.
+The promotion went on hiatus as a result of this and the pandemic.
+During this time, several wrestlers also left the NWA, including former Tag Team Champions James Storm, Eli Drake, Marti Belle, and Royce Isaacs, former Women's Champion Allysin Kay, former Television Champion Ricky Starks, former Television Champion Zicky Dice.

-NWA World Women's Champion Thunder Rosa would make appearances for All Elite Wrestling (AEW) while under contract with the NWA.
+NWA World Women's Champion Thunder Rosa made appearances for All Elite Wrestling (AEW) while under contract with the NWA.
 On September 5, 2020, Rosa unsuccessfully challenged AEW Women's World Championship Hikaru Shida at All Out.
 On October 27, 2020, Serena Deeb defeated Rosa during the United Wrestling Network's Primetime Live event to become the new NWA World Women's Champion.

-On March 2, 2021, the NWA announced their return to promoting events, with the NWA Back For The Attack pay-per-view and new Power episodes as part of a new distribution agreement with FITE TV.
-As part of this agreement, the NWA would remove content from their YouTube channel.
+On March 2, 2021, the NWA announced their return to promoting events, with the Back For The Attack and new Powerrr episodes as part of a new distribution agreement with FITE TV.
+As part of this agreement, the NWA removed content from their YouTube channel.

-On January 5, 2022, the NWA announced the launch of the NWA All Access subscription package on FITE TV, including past and upcoming pay-per-view events, new episodes of Power on Tuesdays, and the newly announced NWA USA weekly series.
-In addition, it was announced that Power would return to YouTube, airing on Fridays after the FITE premiere, and that NWA USA would air on Saturdays on the platform before moving to Sundays on FITE.
+On January 5, 2022, the NWA announced the launch of the NWA All Access subscription package on FITE TV, including past and upcoming pay-per-view events (PPV), new episodes of Powerrr on Tuesdays, and the newly announced NWA USA weekly series.
+In addition, it was announced that Powerrr would return to YouTube, airing on Fridays after the FITE premiere, and that NWA USA would air on Saturdays on the platform before moving to Sundays on FITE.
 Finally, it was announced that the NWA would expand their PPV schedule to six events per year, as part of a new deal with FITE TV.

-Personnel

-Leadership

-All held the title of President except where footnoted.
+Though the partnership ended in 2023, with NWA's programming returning to YouTube, FITE still carries NWA PPV events.